Purpose of Research

 Meetings 3 and 6 will take place near the end of each academic term and focus on assessing lesson delivery, student learning, overall experience, and plans to continue teaching accessibility beyond the program.

-Workshop Goals and Outcomes
+Workshop Goals

 - Develop a stronger understanding of accessibility and disability in computing contexts.